Shawn8901/fp-rndp-lib/readme.md

 - nixpkgs - nixpkgs to use for that host
 - hostPlatform.system - system for the config defaults x86-64 (other arch like aarch64 or skylake)
-- unfreeSoftware - list of unfree software
-- hmInput - Home Manager input to use, defaults to null to not use HM
 - extraModules - extra modules to load
 - disabledModules - modules to disable from nixpkgs
 - home-manager - definition for home manager